katyamaka/React-pixema-cinema/README.md

 API for this project - https://www.omdbapi.com/
 You can use your key, just open the ".ENV" and put your key there (after you get it).
 Request limit per day - 1000.

+You can visit Pixema App online using this link: https://katyamaka.github.io/React-pixema-cinema/